trucpd/platforms-on-k8s/chapter-9/keptn/README.md

 These annotations allow tools to understand a bit more about our workloads, for example, in this case tools know that the service name is `agenda-service`.
 We can use the `app.kubernetes.io/part-of` to aggregate multiple services to be part of the same applicaiton.
 For this example, we wanted to keep each service as a separate entity so we can monitor each individually.

-On this example we will be also using a KeptnTask, that enable us to perform pre and post deployment tasks.
+In this example, we will be also using a KeptnTask that enables us to perform pre- and post-deployment tasks.
 You can deploy the following extremely simple example `KeptnTaskDefinition`:

 ```yaml
 apiVersion: lifecycle.keptn.sh/v1alpha3